dotnet/core-setup/Documentation/design-docs/COM-activation.md

 ### .NET Core Class COM Activation

 In .NET Core, our intent will be to avoid a system wide shim library.
-This may add additional cost for deployment scenarios, but will reduce servicing and engineering costs by making deployment more explicit and less magic.
+This decision may add additional cost for deployment scenarios, but will reduce servicing and engineering costs by making deployment more explicit and less magic.

-The current hosting solutions are defined at [Documentation/design-docs/host-components.md](https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/host-components.md).
+The current .NET Core hosting solutions are described in detail at [Documentation/design-docs/host-components.md](https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/host-components.md).
 Along with the existing hosts an additional COM activation host library will be added.
-This library will export the required functions for COM class activation.
+This library will export the required functions for COM class activation and act in a similar way to `mscoree.dll`.

 >[`HRESULT DllGetClassObject(REFCLSID rclsid, REFIID riid, LPVOID *ppv);`](https://docs.microsoft.com/en-us/windows/desktop/api/combaseapi/nf-combaseapi-dllgetclassobject)